Skip to main content

 sudo chmod 600 /home/$NEWUSER/.ssh/authorized_keys

-sudo chown -R $NEWUSER:$NEWUSER /home/$NEWUSER/.ssh
+sudo chown -R "$NEWUSER:$NEWUSER" /home/$NEWUSER/.ssh

 if [ "$PASSWORDLESS_SUDO" = true ]; then